SunnySuite/Sunny.jl/README.md

 ## Join our community

 We want to interact with you!
 Please [join our Slack community](https://join.slack.com/t/sunny-users/shared_invite/zt-1otxwwko6-LzPtp7Fazkjx2XEqfgKqtA) and say hello.
 If you encounter a problem, please ask on the Slack `#helpdesk` channel.
-If you find Sunny useful, please cite our [software paper](https://arxiv.org/abs/2501.13095) and include your work in our [Literature Wiki](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).
+If you find Sunny useful, please cite our [software paper](https://arxiv.org/abs/2501.13095) and include your work on the public [Literature Wiki](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).

 <br>
 <div>